Public Health Degree Career Options and Salaries

 Broadly speaking, these required courses represent the main specialities within public health.
 In practice, there are different career options with each of these domains.
 For example, a concentration in environmental health may lead to a career as a natural sciences manager or an environmental health specialist focused on global health issues like sanitation and safe drinking water.
 A concentration in health policy or management would likely lead to a career in healthcare administration or as a public health nurse, or could be combined with an interest in epidemiology to focus on disease control.

 Biostatistics is one of the more traditional domains within public health education, but is also uniquely suited to be preparation for a relatively new career as a health informatics specialist.
 Generally speaking, a health informatics specialist reviews and analyzes health data and works in conjunction with health care providers to improve patient care.
-Lastly, a concentration in health promotion offers you a broad range of options following graduation and will lead to careers such as a public health educator or health promotion specialist where you work to improve the health of your local community.

 How to begin a career in public health

 As an interim step before beginning a job search, some students may choose to find other ways to bolster their resumes and make themselves more marketable as a public health professional.
 One way to do this is to complete a health education credentialing certification in addition to having a public health degree.
 The two most popular certificates can be achieved by taking the Certified Health Education Specialist (CHES) Exam ® or the Certified in Public Health (CPH) exam.
 Of note, the CHES exam is an option for students who have completed a bachelor’s degree with a public health major and not just those who have a master’s degree.
-The CPH is available to those without a master’s degree but only if an applicant has five years experience as a public health professional.
+The CPH Exam is available to those without a master’s degree but only if an applicant has five years experience as a public health professional.
 Both exams are a series of over 150 questions and conducted similarly to taking the SAT or GRE.

 During the early phases of starting a public health career, meeting with university career services staff can be an excellent resource.
 Depending on the university, career services may have records of where recent graduates have found jobs and whether those alumni are willing to complete informational interviews with current students.
 Informational interviews are notably different from a job interview: there frequently is no position open that you’re applying for and instead the goal is to make a connection with public health professionals who can offer their insights into the public health field and health careers.
 These interviews could potentially lead to a connection for a job opening, but at the least they can be informative by providing more tangible information about someone’s public health career.